NourheneLdh/Project/home.md

   - `AddKeyCredentialLink`
   - `GetChanges` / `GetChangesAll`
   - `DCSync` (Domain Replication)
-This allowed me to simulate **lateral movement and privilege escalation** scenarios from BTarget to Domain Admin — just like in a real-world AD compromise.
+This allowed me to simulate **lateral movement and privilege escalation** scenarios from BTarget to Domain Admin, just like in a real-world AD compromise.

 ![BloodHound Graph](images/bloodhound_graph.png)